juanjo-ga/core-blockhouse/README.md

     4. Install Dependencies:
     - **Yarn** (Recommended)
     ``yarn install``

+    > **Warning**
+    > IOS Will require provisional profiles, Furthermore IOS will also require Cocoapods to installed and linked in XCODE

+    > **NOTE**
+    > This project was not able to ran on IOS due to provisional profiles being locked behind apple developer subscription.
+Did not have access to macbook

     5. Use expo to do `expo build:ios` and `yarn run ios`

     ##### Web